NUsav77/OOP-Banking-System/README.md

 # Mini Bank Object-Oriented Programming Project

 An object-oriented program focused on replicating a simple version of a banking system.
 The program uses two .py files, accounts.py and users.py.
+The program uses a MySQL database implemented with mysql-connector module.

 Parent class User initializes the first and last name of the user, along with an optional social-security number.
 Users child classes Customer and Employee allow creation of Customers and Employee, as well as provide respective attributes and methods which mirror real-life banking systems.